yurishkuro/w3c-trace-context/tests/README.md

   * update the main [docker-compose.yaml](./docker-compose.yaml) file to run the new image as a service, similar to `example1`
     * the container can be used multiple times with different environment variables, similar to `refnode` and `refnode1`

+To test implementations in other languages, this test suite needs to implement a reusable Actor, so that vendors would only need to provide the `Tracer` implementation.

 ## TODO

 ### Dimensions of the individual tests